danxf/mctwitter/README.md

 # mctwitter
 This is a text generator based on Markov chains.
-It learns from twitter data and can be used to mimick existing writing patterns of people.
+It learns from twitter data and can be used to mimic existing writing patterns of people.

 ## Requirements:
 * NumPy